Faculty of Arts and Science

 The disciplinary sectors comprising the Faculty of Arts and Science are Humanities, Social Science, and Science.
 The academic units within each sector are as follows:

-Canadian Irish Studies, Classics, Modern Languages and Linguistics; Communication Studies; English; Études françaises; History; Journalism; Liberal Arts College; Philosophy; Theological Studies
+Classics, Modern Languages and Linguistics; Communication Studies; English; Études françaises; History; Irish Studies; Journalism; Liberal Arts College; Philosophy; Theological Studies

-Applied Human Sciences; Economics; Education; Geography, Planning and Environment; Loyola College for Diversity and Sustainability; Political Science; Religion; School of Community and Public Affairs; Simone de Beauvoir Institute; Sociology and Anthropology
+Applied Human Sciences; Economics; Education; Geography, Planning and Environment; Loyola College for Diversity and Sustainability; Political Science; Religions and Cultures; School of Community and Public Affairs; Simone de Beauvoir Institute; Sociology and Anthropology

-Biology; Chemistry/Biochemistry; Exercise Science; Mathematics and Statistics; Physics; Psychology; Science College
+Biology; Chemistry/Biochemistry; Health, Kinesiology, and Applied Physiology; Mathematics and Statistics; Physics; Psychology; Science College

 Courses falling under the administrative umbrella of Interdisciplinary Studies are considered for General Education requirement purposes to fall within the Social Sciences.

-Students may also count courses offered by the John Molson School of Business, the Faculty of Engineering and Computer Science, and the Faculty of Fine Arts toward their General Education requirement.
+Students may also count courses offered by the John Molson School of Business, the Gina Cody School of Engineering and Computer Science, and the Faculty of Fine Arts toward their General Education requirement.

 Students in a 90-credit degree who successfully complete an honours program or a specialization program from the Science disciplinary sector and who complete the Minor in Multidisciplinary Studies in Science offered by the Science College are considered to have met the General Education requirement.